trifiasco/EBI-ot-front-end-test/README.md

   - … or any other library that you are familiar with using

 To make the setup of the project easy, we have bootstrapped it with [Create React App](https://github.com/facebook/create-react-app).
-Feel free to add any dependencies that will help you with the visualisations by adding them to `package.json` or including them in `public/index.html` as a script tag.
+Feel free to add any dependencies that you wish by adding them to `package.json` or including them as a script tag in `public/index.html`.

 ## Available Scripts